AudioBible/KJV/README.md

 #### [Reality Check Music Playlist](https://www.youtube.com/watch?v=TlTR7QQZQ8I&list=PL7X63Sm3kODPV43FyewOSadSnZwZGZQHU&index=1) [playlist]

-# audiobible find let god be true

-    ROMANS 3:4 God forbid: yea, let God be true, but every man a liar; as it is written, That thou mightest be justified in thy sayings, and mightest overcome when thou art judged.

-#### I’m not all that smart actually, but I keep trying and learning and it helps.

-#### Thank you for taking the time to check this project out.
-Please share with others!
-We can take our world back!

 **Note:** You can use [http://listenonrepeat.com](http://listenonrepeat.com) for any videos that you want to listen to on repeat!

 ## [VIDEOS ON YOUTUBE](VIDEOS.md)